cs231n/cs231n.github.io/linear-classify.md

   """
   fully-vectorized implementation :
   - X holds all the training examples as columns (e.g. 3073 x 50,000 in CIFAR-10)
-  - y is array of integers specifing correct class (e.g. 50,000-D array)
+  - y is array of integers specifying correct class (e.g. 50,000-D array)
   - W are weights (e.g. 10 x 3073)
   """
   # evaluate loss over all examples in X without using any for loops